captainigweh12/rejection-hero/README.md

 - **Custom Quest Creation** 🎯 FULLY FUNCTIONAL!:
   - Clean text input for quest description
   - **Create Button**: Appears when you start typing your quest
-  - **Voice Recording Button** 🎤 NOW ACTIVE!:
+  - **Voice Recording Button** 🎤 WORKING!:
     - Tap microphone button to start recording
     - Button turns red while recording with "Tap to Stop Recording" text
     - Tap again to stop and automatically transcribe
     - Shows "Transcribing..." with spinner while processing
     - AI transcribes your voice to text and fills the quest field
     - Uses expo-av for audio recording
-    - Backend transcription with OpenAI Whisper API
+    - Backend transcription with OpenAI Whisper API via `/api/audio/transcribe` endpoint
+    - Type-safe contract between frontend and backend using shared Zod schemas
   - Purple microphone button with glass styling
   - Uses AI to generate quest from your description
   - Orange gradient create button with enhanced loading state